b/kafka-websocket/README.md

 and a message.
 Text messages may optionally include a key to influence the mapping of messages to partitions.
 A client need not subscribe to a topic to publish to it.

+## Message transforms

+By default, kafka-websocket will pass messages to and from kafka as is.
+If your application requires altering messages in transit, for example to add a timestamp field to the body, you can implement a custom transform class.
+Transforms extend us.b3k.kafka.ws.transforms.Transform and can override the initialize methods, or the transform methods for text and binary messages.

+Transforms can be applied to messages received from clients before they are sent to kafka (inputTransform) or to messages received from kafka before they are sent to clients (outputTransform).
+See conf/server.properties for an example of configuring the transform class.

 ## Binary messages

 Binary messages are formatted as: